-This extensively revised and updated second edition of Latin American Economic Development continues to provide the most up-to-date exploration of why the continent can be considered to have underperformed, how the various Latin American economies function, and the future prospects for the region.
+This extensively revised and updated third edition of Latin American Economic Development continues to provide the most up-to-date exploration of why the continent can be considered to have underperformed, how the various Latin American economies function, and the future prospects for the region.
 The book addresses the economic problems of Latin America theme by theme.

 Changes and new features in this new edition include:

-The book provides a comprehensive text for undergraduate economics courses on Latin America, and is also suitable for use by students in other disciplines looking for a wide ranging guide to the region.
+The book provides a comprehensive text for undergraduate economics courses on Latin America and is also suitable for use by students in other disciplines looking for a wide-ranging guide to the region.
 This book will continue to be an invaluable resource for undergraduates looking at Latin American economics, growth, and development.

 List of Figures